binipringle/crim-outline/crim-outline-fall-2020.md

 # Theories of Punishment

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**General**
+**General**

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;One fundamental question is why (and whether) the social institution of punishment is warranted.
+One fundamental question is why (and whether) the social institution of punishment is warranted.
 A second question concerns the necessary conditions for criminal liability and punishment in particular cases.
 A third relates to the form and severity of punishment that is appropriate for particular offenses and offenders.
 (33)

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Since punishment involves pain and deprivation that people wish to avoid, its intentional imposition by the state requires justification.
+Since punishment involves pain and deprivation that people wish to avoid, its intentional imposition by the state requires justification.
 (33)

   **Retributive Justifications**